cgio2003/FuelFinder360/README.md

 # FuelFinder360

 ## Introduction

-FuelFinder360 is a comprehensive tool designed to ease the search for the most economical fueling options.
-By combining a Swift-developed iOS application with Python scripts for processing real-time data from CSV files, FuelFinder360 offers an unparalleled resource for drivers.
-Users can explore fuel prices, discover the cheapest or nearest gas stations, and contribute by updating prices, all within a seamless mobile experience.
-The backend Python scripts ensure the app's fuel price data remains current by parsing daily updated CSV files from authoritative sources, making FuelFinder360 a reliable companion for any driver looking to save on fuel.
+FuelFinder360 is a comprehensive tool designed to simplify the search for the most cost-effective fueling options.
+By integrating a Swift-developed iOS application with Python scripts for processing real-time data from CSV files, FuelFinder360 provides an unmatched resource for drivers.
+Users can explore fuel prices and find the cheapest or nearest gas stations seamlessly.
+The backend Python scripts ensure that the app's fuel price data remains up-to-date by parsing daily updated CSV files from authoritative sources, making FuelFinder360 a reliable companion for any driver looking to save on fuel.

 ## Features

-- **Up-to-Date Fuel Prices**: Access current fuel prices for various types at nearby stations.
+- **Up-to-Date Fuel Prices:** Access the latest fuel prices for various types at nearby stations.
-- **Station Locator**: Find gas stations based on price or proximity with comprehensive details.
+- **Station Locator:** Find gas stations based on price or proximity with detailed information.
-- **Community Updates**: Users can contribute by reporting the latest fuel prices.
+- **Trip Planning:** Plan your trip by entering your destination and starting location to receive the most efficient route along with convenient refueling stops.
+- **Expense Tracking:** Save and monitor your fuel expenses.
-- **Data-Driven**: Utilizes Python scripts to parse and update fuel price data from CSV files.
+- **Data-Driven:** Utilizes Python scripts to parse and update fuel price data from CSV files.

+## Coming Soon

+- **Favorite Stations Notifications:** Save your favorite stations and receive daily notifications about price changes.
+- **Fuel Price Graphs:** View graphs of fuel price trends to determine the best time to refuel your car.

 ## Technology Stack
 - **iOS Application**: Developed in Swift, utilizing UIKit and CoreLocation.